-Since $\Delta_A$ is fixed, our task is to maximize the term in parenthesis in Eq.
-4.33 through Eqs.
-4.6 and 4.7 under the constraint defined in Eq.
-4.8.
-The resulting equation is linear in $k_B$ and $p_B$ , so it can be trivially shown that if $k_A, r_A \neq 0$ and $r_B \neq 0, 1$ , Eq.
-4.33 is maximized by $(k_B, p_B) = (0, \omega_B)$ for all j.
-If $k_A = 0$ , however, all strategy decisions for B are equivalent, and regardless of which strategy is chosen, $r_B$ will exponentially decay to zero.
-Similarly, we can show that under the same conditions described above for sect B, sect A radicals will follow an analogous updating strategy $(k_A, p_A) = (0, \omega_A)$ .
+Since Δ_A is fixed, our task is to maximize the term in parenthesis in equation (4.29) through equations (4.6) and (4.7) under the constraint defined in equation (4.8).
+The resulting equation is linear in k_B and p_B , so it can be trivially shown that if k_A , $r_A \neq 0$ and $r_B \neq 0, 1$, equation (4.29) is maximized by $(k_B, p_B) = (0, \omega_B)$ for all j.
+If $k_A = 0$, however, all strategy decisions for B are equivalent, and regardless of which strategy is chosen, r_B will exponentially decay to zero.
+Similarly, we can show that under the same conditions described above for sect B, sect A radicals will follow an analogous updating strategy $(k_A, p_A) = (0, \omega_A)$.
 As a result, for short update times, we expect both sects to very quickly fix their strategies to display no violence.
 The corresponding propaganda values will set at arbitrary values.
 In this case, there is no dynamic strategy updating and eventually the two radical groups disappear.
-Note that here our game defines a classic prisoner's dilemma: individually, each i = A, B sect maximizes its utility by selecting $k_i = 0$ , but if both sects choose the no attack strategy, the outcome is less optimal for both than if they had chosen $k_i \neq 0$ .
+Note that here our game defines a classic Prisoner's Dilemma: individually, each i = A,B sect maximizes its utility by selecting $k_i = 0$, but if both sects choose the no attack strategy, the outcome is less optimal for both than if they had chosen $k_i \neq 0$.

-Intermediate values of $\Delta_i$ for i=A,B yield intricate dynamics as can be seen in Figs. 4-7.
-In these figures, all optimizations were performed using a grid search with typically 100 points along the $(p_i,k_i)$ axes for i=A,B, except where otherwise indicated.
-Thus, at each epoch $\tau_j$ , radical factions may select their new strategy from a space of $100 \times 100$ $(p_i,k_i)$ possible configurations subject to the constraint in Eq.
-4.8.
-We select $t_0=0$ and assume that the initial strategy for sect A radicals is set at $(p_0,k_0)=(0.25,0.25)$ unless otherwise specified.
+Intermediate values of Δ_i for i = A,B yield intricate dynamics as can be seen in figures 4-7.
+In these figures, all optimizations were performed using a grid search with typically 100 points along the (p_i, k_i) axes for i = A,B, except where otherwise indicated.
+Thus, at each epoch τ_j , radical factions may select their new strategy from a space of 100×100 (p_i, k_i) possible configurations subject to the constraint in equation (4.8).
+We select $t_0 = 0$ and assume that the initial strategy for sect A radicals is set at $(p_0, k_0) = (0.25, 0.25)$ unless otherwise specified.

-In Fig. 4 we show the results of our alternating optimization process for $\Delta_i = 1$ and for several sets of symmetric initial conditions $r_i^0 = 0.3, 0.4, 0.6$ for i = A, B. All other parameters are kept the same and are explicitly given in the figure caption.
-In the upper row of Fig. 4 we plot the optimal values of $(p_i^j, k_i^j)$ over each $\tau_j$ epoch.
-As can be seen, one sect will select higher propaganda, the other higher violence depending on the initial conditions and in ways that are not easily predictable.
-The two sects selecting opposite strategic choices is a general trend that persists for other initial conditions and parameters not shown here, similar to the asymmetric
+In figure 4, we show the results of our alternating optimization process for $\Delta_i = 1$ and for several sets of symmetric initial conditions $r_i^0 = 0.3, 0.4, 0.6$ for i = A,B. All other parameters are kept the same and are explicitly given in the figure caption.
+In figure 4a-c, we plot the optimal values of (p_i^j, k_i^j) over each τ_j epoch.
+As can be seen, one sect will select higher indoctrination, the other higher violence depending on the initial conditions and in ways that are not easily predictable.
+The two sects selecting opposite strategic choices is a general trend that persists for other initial conditions and parameters not shown here, similar to the asymmetric Nash equilibria discussed in §4.4.
+It is interesting to note that while we do not impose that the (p_i, k_i) strategies must lie on the constraint line defined by equation (4.8), the radical factions will typically maximize their utility functions by settling on the constraint line.
+Indeed, apart from a few initial time epochs τ_j , the constraint $k_i^j + p_i^j/\omega_i = 1$ is satisfied throughout the optimization